LibreCAD/docs/appx/measurements.rst

     "Parsecs", "pc", "astronomical unit", "≈ 206264.806247096 astronomical units", "er, big.
 What else can one say?"

-\*: Obtained from Wikipedia and Wiktionary and paraphrased by the author of this page.
+\*: Obtained from Wikipedia and Wiktionary and wildly interpreted by the author of this page.